New York Official Reports

 The New York Official Reports constitute the official and permanent record of the decisions and proceedings of the New York State Unified Court System.
 By statute—CPLR 5529 (e)—attorneys are required to cite all New York court decisions from the Official Reports in briefs, memoranda and papers submitted to the New York courts.

 The Official Reports are professionally edited and prepared for publication by the New York State Law Reporting Bureau, which is the largest official reporter of court decisions in the United States, serving the largest court system in the Nation.
-The Law Reporting Bureau is established by article 14 of the Judiciary Law and functions as an agency of the New York Court of Appeals.
+The Law Reporting Bureau is established by article 14 of the Judiciary Law.

 The day-to-day operations of the Law Reporting Bureau are managed by the State Reporter.
 The current State Reporter is the 27th in a line of succession dating back to 1804.
-The State Reporter selects the staff of the Law Reporting Bureau—presently numbering 31 attorneys and support staff—subject to approval of the Court of Appeals, and all policy decisions are approved by the Court of Appeals.
+The State Reporter selects the staff of the Law Reporting Bureau subject to approval of the Court of Appeals.

 The New York Official Reports constitute the largest official case law database in the United States, consisting of 803 volumes in the First Series and 605 volumes in the Second Series.
 A Third Series was introduced in 2004.